-15.23 Members are entitled to receive full and proper acknowledgement for their contribution to original research and other creative output in accordance with the Faculty of Graduate Studies Intellectual Property Policy.
+Members are entitled to receive full and proper acknowledgement for 15 23 their contribution to original research and other creative output in accordance with the Faculty of Graduate Studies Intellectual Property Policy.

-15.24 FUND PROTECTION
+FUND PROTECTION

-There will be no diminution in the per employee amount in the funds listed below during the term of this collective agreement as a result of an increase in the number of employees in the bargaining unit as at October 1, 2011 and October 1, 2012.
-The basis on which growth in the number of employees will be measured is the number of employees as of October 1, 2008.
-In the case of the funds below where such is indicated, the basis on which growth in the number of employees will be measured is the growth in the number of employees will be measured is the growth in the number of employees will be measured is the growth in the number of employees who are eligible to use the funds.
-As an example of how this Article will apply, if the per employee amount available is \$10 based on 100 employees as of October 1, 2011, the fund will be supplemented by \$100 in the 2011-2012 year of the Collective Agreement.
-If the number of employees is 90 as of October 1, 2012 no supplement will be required and the fund will be \$1000.
+There will be no diminution in the per employee amount in the funds listed below during the term of this collective agreement as a result of an increase in the number of employees in the bargaining unit as at October 1, 2014 and October 1, 2015 and October 1, 2016.
+Growth in the number of employees will be measured on the basis of a two year collective agreement lag using October 1st as the date.
+For the 2014-2017 collective agreement, growth in the number of employees will therefore be measured on the basis of the number of employees as of October 1, 2008.
+In the case of the funds below where such is indicated, the basis on which growth in the number of employees will be measured is the growth in the number of employees who are eligible to use the funds.
+As an example of how this Article will apply, if the per employee amount available is \$10 based on 100 employees as of October 1, 2008 and the number of employees increases to 110 as of October 1, 2011, the fund will be supplemented by \$100 in the 2011-2012 year of the Collective Agreement.
+If the number of employees is 90 as of October 1, 2012 no supplement will be required, and the fund will be \$1000.